farhanwazir/jtemple/README.md

  > template : {Tag id which contains your template code}

- > target : {Tag id where you want this template will be published}
+ > target : {Tag id where you want this template to be published}

 ### Usage